-PT 882: Internship II.
+PT 882: Clinical Education Experience II.
 Terminal (37+ hours per week) clinical assignment that provides the intern with opportunities for supervised examination, evaluation, program planning, discharge planning, and intervention of patients requiring physical therapy in an assigned practice setting.
 Students experience opportunities for interaction with health-care providers and personnel at all levels of management.
-Expectations for students' performance are incrementally higher than on previous internships in the areas of supervision/guidance, quality, complexity, consistency, and efficiency as defined by the APTA Clinical Performance Instrument.
+Expectations for students' performance are incrementally higher than on previous clinical education experience in the areas of supervision/guidance, quality, complexity, consistency, and efficiency as defined by the APTA Clinical Performance Instrument.

-PT 883: Internship III.
+PT 883: Clinical Education Experience III.
 Terminal (37+ hours per week) clinical assignment that provides the intern with opportunities for supervised examination, evaluation, program planning, discharge planning, and intervention for patients requiring physical therapy in an assigned practice setting.
 Students experience opportunities for interaction with health-care providers and personnel at all levels of management.
-Expectations for students' performance are incrementally higher than on previous internships in the areas of supervision/guidance, quality, complexity, consistency, and efficiency as defined by the APTA Clinical Performance Instrument.
+Expectations for students' performance are incrementally higher than on previous clinical education experience in the areas of supervision/guidance, quality, complexity, consistency, and efficiency as defined by the APTA Clinical Performance Instrument.

-PT 884: Internship IV Terminal (37+ hours per week) clinical assignment that provides the intern with opportunities for supervised examination, evaluation, program planning, discharge planning, and intervention for patients requiring physical therapy in an assigned practice setting.
+PT 884: Clinical Education Experience IV Terminal (37+ hours per week) clinical assignment that provides the intern with opportunities for supervised examination, evaluation, program planning, discharge planning, and intervention for patients requiring physical therapy in an assigned practice setting.
 Students experience opportunities for interaction with health-care providers and personnel at all levels of management.
-Expectations for students' performance are incrementally higher than on previous internships in the areas of supervision/guidance, quality, complexity, consistency, and efficiency as defined by the APTA Clinical Performance Instrument.
+Expectations for students' performance are incrementally higher than on previous clinical education experience in the areas of supervision/guidance, quality, complexity, consistency, and efficiency as defined by the APTA Clinical Performance Instrument.

-CLINICAL EDUCATION GENERAL INFORMATION SECTION I: CLINICAL PLACEMENTS
+CLINICAL EDUCATION GENERAL INFORMATION

+SECTION I: CLINICAL PLACEMENTS